reactivepod/gittens/README.md

 ## Installation

-This should be on the Chrome Web Store soon™, but for now, go to Chrome Settings -> extensions -> load unpacked extension, and point it at the dist directory.
+This should be on the Chrome Web Store soon™, but for now, go to Chrome Settings -> Extensions -> check off "Developer Mode" -> "Load unpacked extension...", and point it at the `dist` directory.

 ## Building